The Wingback Card Wallet Review

 The Wingback wallet comes in 5 different colours, each one as unique as the next.
 The colors are a mixed bunch which is a nice move to give people a chance to find a color they enjoy and express their unique individuality.
 I got the standard Chestnut brown but the Wingback is also available in Charcoal Black, Whisky (light brown), Chili (red), and Cognac (Orange).
 A nice range with a great variety for everyone’s tastes.
 It’s also worth mentioning that Wingback also allows for custom engravings on the leather (£10+) on both the inside and out.
 A nice addition for those who want personalization or maybe give the Wingback as a gift.

 Functionality & Utility

-This combined with a metal fastener and you have a very secure and easy to use the wallet.
+This combined with a metal fastener and you have a very secure and easy-to-use wallet.
 The fastener is something I’ve not seen used in a wallet for a long time so it needs a special mention.
-The metal fastener is a beautifully machined cap and cut from a solid block of brass or stainless steel to give it a classy look.
-I love the finish on it and it really does help give that peace of mind that cash and cards are secure and won’t fall out in day to day use.
+The metal fastener is a beautifully machined cap cut from a solid block of brass or stainless steel to give it a classy look.
+I love the finish on it and it does help give that peace of mind that cash and cards are secure and won’t fall out in day-to-day use.

-The wallet took around 2 weeks to fully break-in and the leather feels looser than when I initially unboxed the wallet.
-The metal button – used to secure the wallet – has developed a few scratches but I put that down to my own recklessness when using to the wallet.
+The wallet took around 2 weeks to fully break in and the leather feels looser than when I initially unboxed the wallet.
+The metal button – used to secure the wallet – has developed a few scratches but I put that down to my recklessness when using the wallet.

-The Wingback wallet is a fantastic wallet for those who want style, ease of use all within a compact size.
+The Wingback wallet is a fantastic wallet for those who want style, and ease of use all within a compact size.
 I would highly recommend this wallet to most but would suggest it more to those who always carry lots of notes on them.
-At a price of £60.00, it’s surprisingly affordable and I knew, based on other wallets, that they could have easily made it more expensive.
+For £60.00, it’s surprisingly affordable and I knew, based on other wallets, that they could have easily made it more expensive.